SSTA

 before it is available for a match.

-Each court must have a correctly adjusted centre
+Each court must have a correctly adjusted center

 strap.